manuel-valles/nest-guide/README.md

       - Command to generate a module: `$ nest g module tasks`

    5. Controllers:

       - Responsible for handling incoming **requests** and returning **responses** to the client.
       - Bound to a specific **path** ('/tasks').
       - Contain **handlers**, which handle **endpoints** and **request methods** (@Get(), @Post(),...).
       - Can take advantage of **dependency injection** to consume providers within the same module.
       - Command to generate a controller: `$ nest g controller tasks --no-spec` (_--no-spec_ to not generate the spec file / unit test).

+   6. Providers:
+      - Can be injected into constructors if decorated as **@Injectable**, via **dependency injection**.
+      - Can be a plain value, a class, sync/async factory,...
+      - Must be provided to a module for the to be usable.
+      - Can be exported from a module, and then be available to other modules that import it.
+      - **Services** are defined as providers BUT **Not all providers are services**.
+They are singletons when wrapped with **@Injectable()** and provided to a module.
+That means, the same instance will be shared across the application, acting as a single source of truth.
+      - Command to generate a provider/service: `$ nest g service tasks --no-spec`